 Booking a short-term vacation rental has its perks, like having an entire residence to yourself and feeling more immersed with the local culture, but you’ll also likely be on your own when navigating the area.
 The cost of one of these rentals varies significantly since the host sets prices, but in general, they range between $50 and $120 per night.

 Note: It’s essential to keep in mind that you may need a copy of your passport when checking into your lodging while traveling in Vietnam.
-Also, depending on the length of your stay, be prepared to get your visa ahead of time if you plan on being there for more than two weeks.

 Latest in Lodging

 Experience the coastal paradise attractions of VinPearl Land (VinWonders) at Nha Trang, Vietnam!
 With loads of…